Papajohn77/Budget-Management/README.md

 Users can only add money to Piggy Banks and Savings if they have sufficient available funds.
 This restriction does not apply when adding expenses.

 ---

-#### **4. Reports**
-  Users can generate and view reports for expenses and income entries, either individually or as group reports.

-  **Individual Reports**:
-  Users can generate reports for their own financial entries, filtering by month, year or category.
-Some report examples are provided below:

-  **Monthly**:
-  - Monthly budget (Income - Expenses)
-  - Income/Expenses by category
-  - Savings goals

-  **Annual**:
-- Income/Expenses by category
-- Savings goals

-**Group Reports**:
-In case a user belongs to a group can also generate reports on the group financial entries.
-Some report examples are provided below:

-  **Monthly**:
-  - Income/Expenses by category
-  - Savings goals

-  **Annual**:
-  - Income/Expenses by category
-  - Savings goals

----
 ## Domain Model